-2018 marked the first time in 10 years that the District employed a new GIS (geographic information system).
+The District continues to use the new Geographical Information System (GIS) that first went live in 2018.
 The new system, MapVision®, is a geospatial web-based data management system.
 Every workflow associated with each department within a vector control agency is automated, streamlined and results in cross department enterprise data sharing and data integrity.
 Management, finance/bill-ing, employee time tracking, inventory, operations, treatment applications, field technician activities, laboratory processes, maintenance, vehicles, equipment, and reporting are a few of the core features MapVision® Enterprise offers.
-Examples include: inter-agency/commercial invoicing, employee time card tracking, and real time synchronization with state reporting databases such as CalSurv Gateway.
+Examples include: inter-agency/commercial invoicing, employee time card tracking/payroll, and real time synchronization with state reporting databases such as CalSurv Gateway.
 Three unique components available in MapVision® Enterprise are a Heightened Surveillance feature designed to monitor for invasive species and newly emerging pathogens in mosquitoes, ticks and wildlife.
 The team concentric Parcel Inspection program based off of the heightened surveillance feature, and the Resistance Management module.
 MapVision® Enterprise dynamically bridges all vector control departments in real time, resulting in the most efficient, effective and resourceful geospatial data management solution available.